HITECHCRIME/HC_OVERVIEW/README.md

 preliminary, an archetype whose invokation is necessary if a New Order be wrought.

+Eris aids in dissolving the protective circle of self-concept by scrambling our programs, confusing us, and ferrying us into the space of No-Form, the lap of Chaos: Hence, we find ourselves in reach of magickal power, in a state of trance, ready to dance a new reality for ourselves.
+As William Burroughs astutely commented, "escape routes open in times of chaos."

 ---

+MOTHNODE_ Harbinger of Breakthrough EP

 "I must create my own system, or be enslaved by another's."
 William Blake

+Since My House Burned Down I Have A Better View Of The Rising Sun.

 ---